ikajic/cogsci21-wcst/README.md

 This repository contains the source code for the spiking neural model of the WCST implemented in Nengo, and published in Kajić, I. and Stewart, T.C (2021): Biologically Constrained Large-Scale Model of the Wisconsin Card Sorting Test (to appear in Proceedings of the 43th Annual Meeting of the Cognitive Science Society).

+This code has been tested with Python 3.8.5.

 ## Getting started

 Start by cloning this repository and installing the Python packages in `requirements.txt`: